Ae3232/headless-cms/content/about-us/_index.md

   from more experienced colleagues."
 missionTitle: CoTeams’ mission
 missionImg: "/images/coteams-mission-bg.png"
-missionDescription: |-
-  CoTeams promotes and supports digital and technological innovation all over the world.
-Our mission is to democratize the way how business and IT talents meet and collaborate.
+missionDescription: "<p>CoTeams promotes and supports digital and technological innovation all over the world.
+Our mission is to democratize the way how business and IT talents meet and collaborate. </p><p>We aim to:</p><ul><li><p>Create a dynamic collaboration environment by bringing together established enterprises and startups and all kinds of independent IT teams and individual IT talents from different IT domains and locations.</p></li><li><p>Build a lively and inspiring community of top IT talents across the world.</p></li></ul><p>CoTeams provides a safe environment, cares deeply about value both parties get, and is committed to collaboration that respects transparency, integrity, and agility.
+We aim to create the future of remote work, allowing IT professionals to seize new opportunities and adding value to the world’s economy.</p>"
-  We aim to:
 valuesTitle: CoTeams’ values
 valuesItemItemImg1: "/images/values-img1.svg"
 valuesItemTitle1: Win-win cooperation